MTG/freesound/_docs/api/source/resources.rst

-sounds		      URI      The API URI for the pack's sound collection. user		      object   A JSON object with the user's username, url, and ref. name		      string   The pack's name. created		      string   The date when the pack was created. num_downloads	      number   The number of times the pack was downloaded.
+sounds		      URI      The API URI for the pack's sound collection. user		      object   A JSON object with the user's username, url, and ref. name		      string   The pack's name. description		      string   The pack's textual description (if it has any). created		      string   The date when the pack was created. num_downloads	      number   The number of times the pack was downloaded.
 ====================  =======  ========================================================